An Extreme Amplitude, Massive Heartbeat System in the LMC Characterized Using ASAS-SN and TESS: Conclusions

 \section{Conclusions}

 We discovered that the variable star MACHO 80.7443.1718 is actually the highest amplitude heartbeat star discovered to date rather than an eclipsing binary.
 Using both the ASAS-SN and the TESS light curves, we find that MACHO 80.7443.1718 displays extreme flux variations for a variable of its kind, with maximal variations of ${\sim}40\%$ at periastron and variations of ${\sim}10\%$ due to tidally induced pulsations outside periastron.
-We fit an analytical model to the light curve to account for the variations caused by tidal distortions and estimated the orbital parameters for this system to be $\omega=53.5\degree$, $i=45.7\degree$ and $e=0.58$.
-These fits also suggest a large systematic error in $\omega$ when compared to the other parameters ($i$ and $e$).
+We fit an analytical model to the light curve to account for the variations caused by tidal distortions and estimated the orbital parameters for this system to be $\omega=-61.4\degree$, $i=44.8\degree$ and $e=0.566$.
 A more complete model of the system incorporating radial velocity information should improve our constraints of the orbital parameters.
-The star appears to have tidally induced pulsations of the $N=7/8, 10, 17, \, \rm and\, 25$ harmonics.
+The star appears to have tidally induced pulsations at the $N=7/8, \, \rm and\, 25$ harmonics of the orbital period.

 MACHO 80.7443.1718 is quite unlike any other heartbeat system discovered --- it is both massive and extremely variable for its type.
 The identification of this source in ASAS-SN and its further characterization using data from the TESS satellite highlights the excellent synergy between these two projects.
 ASAS-SN is a long baseline survey and provides all-sky light curves that are well suited to study long term variability, whereas TESS light curves are more precise and sampled at a more rapid cadence even though they have a shorter baseline than ASAS-SN.
 The combination of data from these two surveys will advance the study of variability across the whole sky.